An insurance premium refers to how much your insurance policy costs, either on a monthly or annual basis.

 Let’s dig into this a bit deeper.

 Insurance premiums usually have a base calculation, and different types of insurance coverage have different baseline prices.

-Another big factor is the amount of coverage you choose.
+The amount of coverage you choose

 How do insurance companies calculate premium?

 Traditional insurance companies bring in people called actuaries to manually calculate risk levels and premiums.
 They calculate how likely you are to file a claim, and how much your claim would likely cost to determine the cost of your premium.